Martensitic stainless steel: Common grades

-Mechanical Properties
+Properties

+Corrosion resistance

+Martensitic stainless steels are generally resistant to corrosion only in relatively mild environments and have lower corrosion resistance compared to austenitic stainless steels.

+Strength

-They are hardenable by heat treatment (specifically by quenching and stress relieving, or by quenching and tempering (referred to as QT).
+Martensitic stainless alloys are hardenable by heat treatment, specifically by quenching and stress relieving, or by quenching and tempering (referred to as QT).
 The alloy composition, and the high cooling rate of quenching enable the formation of martensite.
-Untempered martensite is low in toughness and therefore brittle.Tempered martensite gives steel good hardness and high toughness as can be see below; used largely for medical tools (scalpels, razors and internal clamps).
+Untempered martensite is low in toughness and therefore brittle.Tempered martensite gives steel good hardness and high toughness as can be seen below, and is largely used for medical surgical instruments, such as scalpels, razors, and internal clamps.